CTE vs PTSD: Why Symptoms Can Look Similar

 - mood changes

-Because symptoms overlap, it can be difficult to determine the underlying cause without professional evaluation.
+Because these symptoms occur in multiple neurological and psychological conditions, it can be difficult to determine the underlying cause without professional evaluation.

 What is CTE?

-Research suggests CTE is linked to abnormal buildup of tau protein in certain areas of the brain.
+Research suggests CTE is linked to abnormal accumulation of tau protein in specific areas of the brain.
+Over time, this protein buildup is associated with progressive changes in cognition, behavior, and emotional regulation.

 CTE is considered a neurodegenerative condition, meaning symptoms may gradually worsen over time.